In the event of bad weather

 - Check the list of school closures on the Wirral County Council Website: www.wirral.gov.uk/my-services/childrens-services/education-and-learning/schools-and-colleges/schoolclosures

-- Check the school website and your mobile phone as we may have been able to update the school website or we may have sent you a text to update you on the school’s closure.
+- Check the school website and your mobile phone as we may have been able to update the school website or we may have sent you a text or an email to update you on the possibility of a school’s closure.

 - School Facebook/ Twitter Feed